Luisa13/Algorithms/README.md

 # Algorithms
 Repository for algorithm and data structure practice (most of them in Java) collected from books, short courses and some exercises in coding platforms.
-Note that most of these exercises were firstly made by hand on a blank page which is how I recommend t do it.
-Some of them have tests, and some others not, just because the implementation was just to check if the exercise itself was correct (an the tests were not the urgence) :)
+Note that most of these exercises were firstly made by hand on a blank page which is how I recommend to do it.
+Some of them have tests, and some others not, just because the implementation was a way to check if the exercise itself was correct (an the tests were not the urgence) :)

+And if you feel hungry of more challenges, exercises and practices, you can alway have a look to [the coding Google competitions](https://codingcompetitions.withgoogle.com) <3

 Topic | Description | Link to my solution
 --------------- | --------------- | ---------------